top of page

 In 2009, Merisa graduated from Case Western Reserve University School of Law (Cleveland, Ohio), cum laude, having studied constitutional rights, administrative, and criminal law.
 During law school, she clerked for a Federal District Court Judge in Akron and at a small firms in the Cleveland area, where she excelled in issues related to government overreach and violations of people's constitutional rights.

 Graduating law school in the height of the recession, Merisa moved back to Cincinnati where she was mentored by civil litigators and criminal defense attorneys, and then to Central Ohio in 2012.
-Today, her legal practice is centered on advocating for families in domestic matters.
+For over a decade, she focused her legal practice on advocating for families.
+She now works as risk mitigation counsel in the legal profession.

-Merisa is married to Curtis, who has been a first responder for over 20 years, and together they have a 5 year old son.
+Merisa is married to Curtis, who has been a first responder for over 20 years, and together they have a 6 year old son.
 They chose Gahanna in 2012 to raise their family because of its diversity, rootedness, strong schools, and great community.
+Merisa's parents also joined the Gahanna community, where they are active volunteers with the Central Ohio Beekeepers Association, Prevention Action Alliance, and Gahanna Democrats & Friends.

 In 2019, Merisa ran for a seat on the Gahanna City Council, winning the race as the top vote-getter.
 She began her first term on Gahanna City Council in 2020.
-This year, she serves as the Vice President of Council, chairing the Committee of the Whole and serving as the liaison to the Gahanna-Jefferson School Board.
-On City Council, Merisa strives to deliver constituent-centered representation, making herself accessible to residents and stakeholders, building bridges with neighboring communities, and helping create policy that advances the success and well-being of all residents.
+In 2021, she served as the Vice President of Council, chairing the Committee of the Whole.
+She continues to serve as the liaison to the Gahanna-Jefferson School Board.
+On City Council, Merisa delivers constituent-centered representation, making herself accessible to residents and stakeholders, building bridges with neighboring communities, and helping create policy that advances the success and well-being of all residents.

 Home: Bio